AgnostiqHQ/covalent/doc/source/concepts/api_concepts.rst

         score = score_svm(data=data, clf=clf)
         return score

 Notice that all the data manipulation in the lattice is done by electrons.
+The :doc:`How-to Guide <../how-to/index>` contains articles on containing data manipulation within electrons.

 .. _Sublattice: